softlion/XamSvg-Samples/README.md

 FillHeight | number | 0 | The height the svg would like to have.
 0 to let the OS decides using UI constraints or Frame value.

 `UIImageView.ContentMode` is forced by `UISvgImageView`, so it has no impact.
 Use `FillMode` instead.

-# Release notes
-3.1.1
-ios: supports SvgFillMode.FitCrop in FillMode property
-ios: fix small pixellization (MainScale not used)
-ios: fix AlignmentMode property not working as expected when svg bounds don't start at (0,0)

-3.1.0
-android: supports fit_crop

 [xamsvg-img]: https://img.shields.io/nuget/vpre/Vapolia.Xamarin.Svg
 [xamsvg-link]: https://www.nuget.org/packages/Vapolia.Xamarin.Svg